Lessons from the COVID-19 pandemic for tackling the climate crisis

 Keep learning for a better tomorrow

-Due to COVID-19, around 1.6 billion children are being deprived of their education.
+Due to COVID-19, over 1 billion children are being deprived of their education due to nationwide school closures.
 This risks creating a generation less equipped to take action on, or deal with the impacts of, the climate crisis.

 But children and families are trying their best to keep learning.
 All children should be equipped with the resources, including remote learning and technology, to continue their education, even if they are not physically at school.